 Victoria Day in Canada, and Memorial Day in the United States, are on two adjacent weekends and they bring much heavier traffic to the border crossings between the two countries for pretty much the entire period between the start and end of the holidays.
 Many resort destinations promote the Victoria Day Weekend as their official re-opening for the summer vacation season and develop special packages to entice travelers.
 For many Canadian ports, Victoria Day is the heaviest traffic day of the year.

-We will continue to update this post as new information becomes available so you should check back before you travel.
-Also, remember that before heading out you should check current traffic conditions on ezbordercrossing.com so you will know what is on the road ahead of you.
+Remember that before heading out you should check current traffic conditions on ezbordercrossing.com so you will know what is on the road ahead of you.

 Your Traffic Avoidance Game Plan

 - Your best chance to avoid traffic is to arrive at the border before 7 am or after 8 pm.
 Some ports will open additional lanes at earlier times than usual.

 - Consider alternate ports of entry that may be less heavily used.

 - Think about making an overnight stay on Thursday or returning mid-day Monday to avoid fighting peak periods.

 - Use NEXUS if everybody in the vehicle is a cardholder